-- Telephone Bills (landlines, cellular, and satellite) - Internet Services - Maintenance and Sustainment Agreements (reimbursement can only be claimed for services within the Agreement period) - Publications - Memberships - Postage - Other Personal/Contractual Services - Reimbursement for services by a person(s) who is not a regular or full time employee filling established positions.
+- Postage - Storage - Other Personnel/Contractual Services - Reimbursement for services by a person(s) who is not a regular or full time employee filling established positions.
 This includes but is not limited to, temporary employees, student or graduate assistants, fellowships, part time academic employment, board members, consultants, and other services. - Consultant Services require a pre-approved Contract or purchase order by the Division.
 Copies of additional quotes should also be supplied when requesting pre-approval.
-These requests should be sent to the grant manager for the Division for review. - Maintenance and Enhancement - · Major repairs to the County Emergency Operations Center - Central Heat/Air - Out buildings for storage of Emergency Management Equipment (Need prior EHP approval) - Security Improvements (i.e. Cameras and equipment to operate) - Generators and Installation (Need prior EHP approval)
+These requests should be sent to the grant manager for the Division for review. - Maintenance and Enhancement - Major repairs to the County Emergency Operations Center (Need prior EHP approval) - Central Heat/Air (Need prior EHP approval) - Out buildings for storage of Emergency Management Equipment (Need prior EHP approval) - Security Improvements (i.e. Cameras and equipment to operate) - · Generators and Installation (Need prior EHP approval)